Hostile architecture: Sprinklers

 Sprinklers can be found in areas where spikes are considered too permanent; this solution involves spraying water on those staying in a particular place at a particular time.
-In New Zealand, Auckland City Councillor Cathy Casey described sprinklers being used by businesses in the city as "inhumane".

 The Strand Bookstore in New York used such a system in 2013 to deter homeless people sleeping outside the store at night.
 Bonhams in San Francisco was criticised for an external sprinkler system that it claimed was used to clean "building and perimeter sidewalks during non-business hours intermittently over a 48-hour period", and which was also a point where homeless people gathered.

-Public reception
+Reception

 Opposition to hostile architecture in urban design states that such architecture makes public spaces hostile to all people and especially targets the transient and homeless populations.

 Proponents say that clearly establishing a sense of ownership over the space helps maintain order and safety and deter crime and unwanted behaviors.

-In 2018, British artist Stuart Semple created a social media public awareness campaign encouraging the public to place identifying stickers on instances of hostile design in their environment.

 Examples of hostile architecture circulating within UK media have led to negative reception.
-The Joseph Rowntree Foundation warned that homelessness in London is rising significantly faster than the nationwide average.
 Nonetheless, types of hostile architecture have increased.
 For example, Selfridges in Manchester installed metal spikes outside their store for the purpose of reducing "litter and smoking," which suggests hostile architecture may be implicated for one reason but explained by another.